mezine/managed_images/app/models/managed_image/README.md

 ### Storing ManagedImage objects in Database

-After uploading an image, you can store them in a Mongoid::Document by calling `ManagedImage#to_document`.
+After uploading an image, you can store the image in a Mongoid::Document by calling `ManagedImage#to_document`.
 You will get back a `ManagedImage::ImageDocument` object..

 ```ruby
 image = ManagedImage.upload(subdir, uploaded_file, variants_hash)